Polished Aggregate

 Possible Causes

 Repeated traffic applications.
 Generally, as a pavement ages the protruding rough, angular particles become polished.
-This can occur quicker if the aggregate is susceptible to abrasion or subject to excessive studded tire wear.
+This can occur quicker if the aggregate is softer or susceptible to abrasion or subject to excessive studded tire wear.

 Repair

 Micro-milling of the pavement can restore or enhance skid resistance.
 A thin lift overlay with a 3/8″ minus hot mix asphalt or a thicker overlay with 1/2″ minus HMA will provide a new, highly skid resistant surface, while also adding strength to the pavement structure.
-Some improvement may also be achieved via application of a skid-resistant/ aggregate embedded slurry seal or by applying a bituminous surface treatment (BST) to the existing surface.
+Some improvement may also be achieved via application of a skid-resistant/aggregate embedded slurry seal or by applying a bituminous surface treatment (BST) to the existing surface.